Skip to Content

 The in-depth analysis performed by MarketMuse AI software helps content planners bridge this gap.

-A quick update to an article based on this feedback warrants far better rankings results.
+As noted, MarketMuse is used by writers to quantify where their content is lacking based on AI modeled data drawn from tens of thousands of relevant websites around a specific topic.
+Writers use the feedback as an SEO tool that delivers far better rankings results.
 It also helps writers work much faster because it eliminates most of the time that would otherwise be needed to do manual research.

 Take for example the post you’re reading right now.